jfrog/jfrog-cli/README.md

    --flat         [Default: true] If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
    --recursive    [Default: true] Set to false if you do not wish to collect artifacts in sub-directories to be uploaded to Bintray.
    --regexp       [Default: false] Set to true to use a regular expression instead of wildcards expression to collect artifacts to upload.
-   --dry-run      [Default: false] Set to true to disable communication with Artifactory.
+   --dry-run      [Default: false] Set to true to disable communication with Bintray.
 ```

 ###### Arguments
-* The first argument is the local file-system path to the artifacts to be uploaded to Artifactory.
+* The first argument is the local file-system path to the artifacts to be uploaded to Bintray.
 The path can include a single file or multiple artifacts, by using the * wildcard.
 **Important:** If the path is provided as a regular expression (with the --regexp=true option) then
 the first regular expression appearing as part of the argument must be enclosed in parenthesis.